firebase/genkit/docs-tsref/firebase.md

 </td><td>

 Define a retriever that uses vector similarity search to retrieve documents from Firestore.
-Yu must create a vector index on the associated field before you can perform nearest-neighbor search.
+You must create a vector index on the associated field before you can perform nearest-neighbor search.

 </td></tr>